Last updated on March 2nd, 2019.

 - Garnish: 2 Tbsp. parsley leaves chopped

-Heat 2 tablespoons olive oil in a large stew pot over high heat.
-Add the cubed beef and cook on high for about 3 minutes, or until the beef is browned on one side.
+- Heat 2 tablespoons olive oil in a large stew pot over high heat.
+Add the stew beef cubes and cook on high for about 3 minutes, or until the beef is browned on one side.
 Season generously with salt and pepper.
-Turn the meat and brown on the other side for about 3 minutes.
+Turn the beef over and brown on the other side for about 3 minutes.